teixeirafilipe/cpd/README.md

 in the following cases:
 1. one categorical variable
 2. two categorical variables
+3. two real variables
-3. one categorical variable _versus_ one real variable
+4. one categorical variable _versus_ one real variable
-4. a set of real variables closely related
+5. a set of real variables closely related

-Examples of these four cases are given in the ```examples``` folder.
-The first two use cases are self-evident.
-The third case compares the model's response with respect to one variable for each of the possible values of a categorical variable.
+Examples of these five cases are given in the ```examples``` folder.
+The first three use cases are self-evident.
+The forth case compares the model's response with respect to one variable for each of the possible values of a categorical variable.